Joyeta28/Calculator/README.md

 📱 Calculator Application
-A simple yet elegant graphical calculator built with Java Swing.
-This calculator supports essential arithmetic operations, along with extra features to make your calculations faster and easier. 💡
+A simple yet elegant graphical calculator built using Java Swing.
+It supports basic arithmetic and additional features to help you perform calculations efficiently.

-...
-✨ Features
+ Features

-➕ Basic Arithmetic: Add, subtract, multiply, and divide with ease.
-√ Square Root: Instantly find the square root of any number.
-📊 Percentage: Convert any number into a percentage.
-🔄 Sign Toggle: Switch the sign of a number with +/-.
-🧹 Clear Memory: Press AC to reset the calculator.
+Basic Arithmetic – Addition, subtraction, multiplication, and division.

+Percentage – Convert values to percentages.

+Sign Toggle – Switch between positive and negative numbers.

+Clear (AC) – Reset the calculator display.

-⬅️ Backspace: Delete the last digit or operator with ⌫.
+Backspace (⌫) – Delete the last input digit or operator.

-🔢 Decimal Support: Perform calculations with decimal numbers.
+Decimal Support – Perform operations with floating-point numbers.
-📱 Responsive Layout: The user interface adapts to different screen sizes for a smooth experience.

-...
-🛠️ How to Use
-Enter Numbers: Click the number buttons (0-9) to input values.
-Perform Calculations: Use the operation buttons ➕, ➖, ✖️, ➗.
+Responsive Layout – Smooth and adaptive UI for various screen sizes.

+ Requirements
+Java Development Kit (JDK) 8 or higher

+ Usage Guide
+Action	Button	Description
+Enter Numbers	0-9	Input numeric values Add/Subtract/Multiply/Divide	+, -, ×, ÷	Perform basic operations
-Evaluate: Press = to get the result.
+Evaluate	=	Display the result
-Find Square Root: Tap √ for the square root.
-Toggle Sign: Use +/- to flip the sign of the number.
-Convert to Percentage: Press % to convert the number.
+Toggle Sign	+/-	Flip the sign of the current number Convert to Percentage	%	Convert number to a percentage Clear All	AC	Reset calculator
-Clear All: Tap AC to reset the display.
-Backspace: Press ⌫ to remove the last entry.
+Backspace	⌫	Delete the last digit or operator
-Decimal Point: Click . to add a decimal point.
+Decimal Point	.
+Add a decimal

-...
-🛠️ How to Build
-Compile: javac Calculator.java

-Run: java Calculator

-...
-📜 License
+ License
-This project is free to use and open-source.
-Feel free to explore and use it for all your basic calculation needs! 🚀
+This project is open-source and free to use.
+Feel free to modify and distribute it under the terms of the MIT License.

+ Author
+Joyeta Ray